Crockpot Roast

 🍳 Step-by-Step Instructions

-1. Start by patting the chuck roast dry with paper towels; this ensures a good sear.
-Heat the olive oil in a large skillet over medium‑high heat until it shimmers, then add the roast.
-Let it brown on each side for about 4‑5 minutes, listening for that satisfying sizzle that signals the Maillard reaction is happening.
-As the meat develops a deep, caramelized crust, the kitchen will fill with a nutty, beefy aroma that makes you want to peek inside the pot before it even starts cooking.
+1. Start by patting the chuck roast dry with paper towels; this simple step ensures a better sear.
+Heat 1 tablespoon of olive oil in a large skillet over medium‑high heat until it shimmers, then add the roast.
+Sear each side for about 4‑5 minutes until a deep, golden‑brown crust forms, releasing a caramelized aroma that fills the kitchen.
+Once browned, transfer the meat to the crockpot, letting the skillet retain any fond for later.

 And there you have it!
 But before you dig in, let me share some tips that will take this from great to absolutely unforgettable...